-There is a widespread idea that the discovery of tuberculosis drugs has solved the whole problem, Dr. Jeanes said. from various studies that it is in this group that the highest incidence of tuberculosis and other respiratory diseases lie."
+There is a 20% hard core of people who do not attend surveys, he said.
+"We know from various studies that it is in this group that the highest incidence of tuberculosis and other respiratory diseases lie."

 "If case finding were more diligent among the groups where it has been demonstrated that tuberculosis rates are above average, it would immediately cut down the incidence of fresh disease.